chrisregner/minimal-react-wordpress/README.md

 # bug

 - When you go directly to search page with search url params, the search params won't be recognized by the app.
 They have to be inputted through the app itself
+- when fetching correct content when clearing search

 ---